 This means that a lot of the food that they eat passes right through them.
 However, this isn’t necessarily a bad thing.
 The undigested food that comes out the other end is full of nutrients and fiber which helps to keep the elephant’s digestive system healthy.

 Recommended reading: How many stomachs does an Elephant have?

 Elephants are wanderers by nature.
 They travel long distances in search of food and water.
 An elephant can travel up to 30 miles in a single day while looking for food!

 This is one of the reasons why elephants need such a large amount of food.
 They burn a lot of calories just by walking around all day.

-Most of the food that elephants eat is actually found on the ground.
-They use their trunks to uproot plants, pick small objects and strip leaves off of trees.
 They also eat a lot of grass and roots, which they find by using their trunk to pull the grass up from the ground.